For the most current writings and online resources featuring Cynthia Bourgeault please visit her website at CynthiaBougeault.org

 Jean Feraca from Wisconsin Public Radio, interviews Cynthia about her newest book.
 As Cynthia asserts in the conversation, “to reclaim Mary Magdalene is to reclaim Christianity.”

 The Center for Action and Contemplation’s daily meditations in February 2017 feature Cynthia Bourgeault’s teachings on Centering Prayer.
+See below for the weekly summary, and explore the other six articles.

 The Spring 2017 issue of Parabola Magazine features an article by Cynthia Bourgeault on the topic of “putting the mind in the heart” from the perspective of the Christian contemplative tradition, and what that means for today’s contemplatives.